 There’s a storm brewing for many captive insurance agencies and their agents, and that storm may be lengthy.

-As an example, Nationwide is one of a number of captive insurance companies actively converting their captive agents to the independent model.
-Nationwide is actively shifting entirely to the independent agency distribution model with a projected completion date of July 1, 2020.
+As an example, Nationwide is one of a number of captive insurance companies that are actively converting their captive agents to the independent model.
+Nationwide has announced and is actively shifting entirely to the independent agency distribution model with a projected completion date of July 1, 2020.
 If you are a captive agent with any company and are now facing the challenge of finding new agency management system software, selecting the wrong system may have injurious, long-term results to your business, so knowing the potential pitfalls and solutions is critical.

 First, software security should be your foremost concern.
 When evaluating agency management system software, at a minimum, make sure your data is encrypted seamlessly with a high-level encryption called Federal Information Processing Standard (FIPS), a U.S. government computer security standard used to accredit cryptographic modules.
 What does that mean for your agency?
 That means even if your agency’s network is compromised, your actual data files are safe.

 Compliance is a vital concern for insurance agencies and you’ll probably be under more scrutiny in the future as the independent agency distribution model landscape grows.
 Make sure your data is protected “at rest and in motion.”
 When encrypted to the FIPS your clients’ Personal Identifiable Information (PII) and Personal Health Information (PHI) are secure.
 In addition, verify that all documents put into your new agency management system are encrypted to the same FIPS level.
 This means all data in every form in your new system is encrypted and protected.

 You need to decide what is the best working environment for your agency system from three distinct setup types.